-Yes, probate is a public process, meaning records can be accessed to show the estate’s value and how it was divided.
+Yes, probate is a public process.
+This means records can be accessed to show the estate’s value and how it was divided.
 During your lifetime, you can arrange things, so your estate remains private.
-This is a primary reason many choose to consult with a Pennsylvania probate lawyer regarding how to ensure a more private process.
+This is a primary reason many choose to consult with a Pennsylvania probate lawyer regarding ensuring a more private process.
 One of the best ways to avoid passing the entire estate through probate is by considering a living trust.
 Assets can be transferred into a living trust while you are still living.
 Keep in mind that you will still have the ability to control these assets.
-Once you pass away, the living trust will not have to pass through probate and can be passed directly to the beneficiary.
+Once you pass away, the living trust will not have to pass through probate and passed directly to the beneficiary.

 When a person passes away without a will in place, they have died intestate.
 Should this occur, Pennsylvania state laws will dictate how your assets and property are distributed.
-The court will appoint an executor to oversee your estate, and they will be responsible for distributing assets to beneficiaries and resolving the estate.
+The court will appoint an administrator to oversee your estate.
+The administrator distributes assets to beneficiaries and resolves the estate.

-An executor plays an essential role in managing the process when a person has passed away.
-They will be responsible for: initiating the probate process, distributing property to beneficiaries, paying estate taxes and debts, managing any conflict or legal issues, and more.
+An executor plays an essential role in managing the probate process.
+The executor’s responsibilities include initiating the probate process, distributing property to beneficiaries, paying estate taxes and debts, managing any conflict or legal issues, and more.